ddebode/tmux-choose/README.md

 # tmux-choose
 **Tmux choose plugin:** Choose which terminal command you want to switch to.
 This plugin will show the user a selection screen where the user can choose with the number keys to execute a command in a separate zoomed-in pane.
+When the command is done, the user is switched back to the original pane.

 Inspired by tmux-sidebar but I wanted to easily switch to multiple different commands in a separate tmux pane.